vmcj/BAPC21-site-2/content/contact.md

 ## Sponsoring

-Companies interested in supporting the contest or participating as a company team, can email us at: claudia “at” STORM “dot” VU.
+Companies interested in supporting the contest or participating as a company team, can email us at: Claudia “at” STORM “dot” VU.

 ## Organization